jtabola/COMP3016-CW1/README.md

 This video provides an overview of the project, including:
 - Articulation of game features
 - A playthrough of the game

 ---

+## **How To Run**

+1. Open the Release folder.
+2. Verify that there are 4 files labeled: map.txt, map2.txt, map3.txt and map4.txt.
+3. Double-click the Console Game executable (Console Game.exe).

+---